Comparing symbolic powers of edge ideals of weighted oriented graphs: Comparing ordinary and symbolic powers of weighted oriented graphs

-Suppose all vertices of $D$ do not have non-trivial weight.
-By Remark \ref{svc} and the proof of Theorem \ref{oddcycle}, $ I^{(2)} \neq I^2 ,$ i.e., a contradiction. \end{proof}

-\begin{remark} For the above class of graphs, equality of $2$nd ordinary and symbolic power ensure the equality of all ordinary and symbolic powers.
-Thus it is enough to check the equality of $2$nd ordinary and symbolic power.
-Let $D$ be a weighted naturally oriented cycle $D$ with underlying graph $ G = C_6=(x_1,x_2,\ldots,x_6) $ and at least one vertex of $D$ has non-trivial weight.
-Here $ {I(D)}^{(2)} = {I(D)}^2 $ does not guarantee that all vertices of $D$ have non-trivial weight.
-For example consider $I(D)=(x_1x_2^2, x_2x_3, x_3x_4, x_4x_5, x_5x_6, x_6x_1) .$ Using Macaulay 2, we observe $ {I(D)}^{(2)} = {I(D)}^2$ but in this case, all the vertices except $x_2$ have trivial weight. \end{remark} In the next proposition, we see $ {I(D)}^{(3)} = {I(D)}^3 $ implies all vertices of $D$ have non-trivial weights.
+In the next result, we characterize the weighted naturally oriented even cycles of length $ 4 $ for the equality of ordinary and symbolic powers of their edge ideals. \begin{proposition} Let $ D $ be a weighted naturally oriented even cycle with underlying graph $C_{4} = (x_1,x_2,x_3,x_{4})$ and at least one vertex of $D$ has non-trivial weight.
+Then $ I(D)^{(s)} = I(D)^s $ for all $s \geq 2$ if and only if $D$ satisfies one of the following conditions: \begin{enumerate} \item all vertices of $D$ have non-trivial weights,

-\begin{proposition} Let $I$ be the edge ideal of a weighted naturally oriented even cycle $D$ with underlying graph $ G = C_6=(x_1,x_2,\ldots,x_6) $ and at least one vertex of $D$ has non-trivial weight.
-Then all vertices of $D$ have non-trivial weight if and only if $ I^{(3)} = I^3 .$